analytixncs/naviga-analytics-docs/docs/informer/informer-basics.md

 :::caution

-BUT WAIT, what if you have embedded Datasets in your Flow steps?
+BUT WAIT, what if you have **embedded Datasets** in your Flow steps?
 Then things get a bit more complicated.
-Here is are the steps to follow if you run into that scenario:
+Below is a visual to describe the steps.

+The key to remember is that ALL of the datasets NEED to be pointing to the same **Datasource**, otherwise when importing you will see an input for multiple datasources and your import will fail.